TensorBFS/OMEinsumContractionOrdersBenchmark/README.md

 for niters in {0..10}; do optimizer="GreedyMethod(α=$niters * 0.1)" make run; done
 ```

-To clean the results, run
+To remove the results of all benchmarks, run
 ```bash
 make clean-results
 ```